 11. Use A Humidifier To Add Moisture To The Air Around You

 If you spend a lot of time indoors, you may notice that the dry indoor air exacerbates your dry mouth.
 You can use a diffuser to add moisture to the air, with peppermint essential oil, which stimulates saliva production, and eucalyptus essential oil, which can prevent oral disease with its antiseptic properties.
+These essential oils for dry mouth can help provide relief and improve your overall oral health.

 When To See A Doctor?